HobbyChop/mDS/README.md

 ## Development specification

 This is the most technical part of the README: how the cart works under the hood, and how to talk to it from your own DS program.
-The ideas are explained in plain terms; the exact numbers a programmer needs stay in the tables.

 ### How the DS and the cart talk